fionahevans/fheweb/content/authors/admin/_index.md

 # About Me
 I am a mathematician and writer, who loves writing compressed stories and poetry.
-I published the e-book version of my first novel, The Track, in December 2025 and will launch the paperback in March/April 2026.
+I published the e-book version of my first novel, The Track, in December 2025 and the paperback in March 2026.

 I live in Perth, Western Australia, on <i>Noongar boodja</i>.